dandersonw/ai2-blog-post/es-plugin/post.md

 We developed a plugin that allows us to have a powerful learning to rank environment in Elasticsearch.
-Thanks to that additional power we were able to improve the complexity and performance of our ranker signficantly.
+Thanks to that additional power we were able to improve the complexity and performance of our ranker significantly.
 Thanks to the more convenient workflow enabled by training without a live cluster we were able to retrain our ranker with the recent introduction of all of the PubMed corpus to Semantic Scholar with only a few hours of work.